 There is a $25 annual account fee associated with the MFS 529 Savings Plan.
 This annual fee is waived for Oregon residents and for those accounts with assets of $25,000 or more.
+Other waivers may apply, check with your financial advisor.
 Investments in 529 plans involve investment risks.
 You should consider your financial needs, goals, and risk tolerance prior to investing.

 Before investing in the MFS 529 Savings Plan, consider the investment objectives, risks, charges, and expenses.
 For a prospectus or summary prospectus containing this and other information, as well as a Participant Agreement and Disclosure Statement and Expense Supplement, contact MFS or view online at mfs.com.
 Read it carefully.